MicrosoftDocs/ATADocs/ATPDocs/atp-architecture.md

 -   Capture and inspect domain controller network traffic.
 This is port mirrored traffic for Azure ATP standalone sensors and local traffic of the domain controller in Azure ATP sensors.

--   Receive Windows events from SIEM or Syslog servers, or from domain controllers using Windows Event Forwarding
+-   Receive Windows events either directly from the domain controllers (for ATP sensors) or from SIEM or Syslog servers (for ATP standalone sensors)

 -  Receive RADIUS accounting information from your VPN provider